Year 2 – Maple Class

 We love art and improving our skills particularly observational drawing skills.
 We are proud of our sketch books which showcase our varied artistic tasks.

-After Christmas we will also explore habitats.
+After Easter we will also explore habitats.
 During this topic we will take full advantage of our school’s social farm by examining the life cycles of the plants and animals found there.
 We will also be introduced to food chains and the characteristics of living things.

 Reading at home, as well as at school, is vital.
 Children should be aiming to read daily for 15-20 minutes.
 It is important for children to read to an adult at this stage of their learning so their understanding can be assessed through questioning.